 About the Journal

 As a premier electronic publication, The Journal of Interreligious Studies is poised substantially to impact interreligious dialogue and work.
-With the understanding that clergy and lay leaders greatly affect the dynamics within their congregations and religious movements, the JIRS offers a novel way to establish long-term dialogue and collaboration between religious communities.
+With the understanding that clergy and lay leaders greatly affect the dynamics within their congregations and religious movements, the JIRS offers a novel way to establish long-term dialogue and collaboration among religious communities.

 More specifically, the Journal seeks to:

 - Feature articles on cutting-edge research and scholarship taking place at theological seminaries and universities concerning the field of interreligious studies and comparative religion and theology, as well as interreligious/intercultural theology

 - Promote innovative ideas, methodologies, pedagogies, and hermeneutics for interreligious work to ensure that best practices are shared and replicated.

 - Express challenges facing religious communities and openly discuss interreligious disputes and their possible solutions.

 - Provide a means for religious leaders to engage in interreligious work and learn about traditions other than their own.

 - Utilize the increasingly "global" nature of religious communities to promote religious literacy and appreciation both within and beyond the United States.